Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Poison is a toxin that gets into the body through inhalation, ingestion, or absorption through the skin.
 It can occur naturally in a variety of plants and animals but can also be synthetic, or manufactured.
 The Poison Dart Frog secretes a poison as a defense against predation in the wild.
 The poison is absorbed through the skin and can paralyze and kill potential threats.

-The Pufferfish is dangerous when touched or eaten because they contain the deadly toxins tetrodotoxin and saxitoxin which can cause severe illness and death when consumed.
+The Pufferfish is dangerous when touched or eaten because they contain the deadly toxins tetrodotoxin and saxitoxin, which can cause severe illness and death when consumed.

 Venom

 Venom is a natural type of poison that is used to kill prey or as a defense mechanism.
-It is injected into the body and enters into the bloodstream through a bite or a sting.
+It is injected into the body and enters the bloodstream through a bite or a sting.
 Envenomation can range from mild to severe, depending on the species.
 There are different types of venom, with each affecting the body systems differently.

 new gecko divider